yourvick/eamena_tutorials/README.md

 ![Graphical user interface](images/068.jpg)

 - To edit an existing site, search for your site and click on ‘Edit’ beneath its search result\.
-For further information on searching and more detailed instructions, please refer to __Tutorial 1: Searching the Database__\.
+For further information on searching and more detailed instructions, please refer to [__Tutorial 1: Searching the Database \(Basic\)__](#tutorial-1-searching-the-database-basic)\.

 On the left\-hand side of the screen under ‘New Resource \(Heritage Place\)’ \(or, once you have saved the first information, the EAMENA\-number\) you will see the resource’s ‘Card Tree’\.
 You can navigate between the different sections of the record by selecting the Cards\.